Discover what you are naturally good at

 I Want Power

-Out of all three powers, this is the most important.
-This part of the pre-frontal cortex remembers our goals, desires, passions, and so on.
+Out of all three powers, the ‘I Want’ power is arguably the most important.
+This part of the pre-frontal cortex remembers our goals, desires, and passions.

 If you want to motivate yourself to go to the gym tomorrow or resist a scrumptious box of chocolates, you must fuel your “I Want” power.
 It is the most personal motivation you can get.